Western Cape: Flora

 The Red Disa (disa uniflora) is an orchid endemic to the Western Cape.
 It is the province's official flower.

 The Cape Floral Kingdom is one of the world's most diverse, and is found exclusively in the Cape.

 The vegetation of the region is also extremely diverse, with one of the world's six floral kingdoms almost exclusively endemic to the province, namely the Cape Floral Kingdom, most of which is covered by Fynbos (from the Afrikaans meaning "Fine Bush" (Dutch: Fijnbos), though precisely how it came to be referred to as such, is uncertain.).

 These evergreen heathlands are extremely rich in species diversity, with at least as many plant species occurring on Table Mountain as in the entire United Kingdom.
 It is characterised by various types of shrubs, thousands of herbaceous flowering plant species and some grasses.
-With the exception of the Silver tree, Leucadendron argenteum, which only grows on the granite and clay soils of the Cape Peninsula, open fynbos is generally treeless except in the wetter mountain ravines where patches of Afromontane forest persist.
+With the exception of the silver tree (Leucadendron argenteum), which only grows on the granite and clay soils of the Cape Peninsula, open fynbos is generally treeless aside from the wetter mountain ravines where patches of Afrotemperate forest persist.

 The arid interior is dominated by Karoo drought-resistant shrubbery.
 The West Coast and Little Karoo are semi-arid regions and are typified by many species of succulents and drought-resistant shrubs and acacia trees.

 The Garden Route on the south coast (between the Outeniqua Mountains and the Southern Indian Ocean) is extremely lush, with temperate rainforest (or Afromontane Forest) covering many areas adjacent to the coast, in the deep river valleys and along the southern slopes of the Outeniqua mountain range.
 Typical species are hardwoods of exceptional height, such as Yellowwood, Stinkwood and Ironwood trees.